BrendanEthika/pdfc/README.md

 Pdfc --  PDF Compressor
 =======================

+Original Author: Sylvain Carlioz, 6/03/2017

-Simple python script to compress PDF.
+Simple python wrapper script to use ghoscript function to compress PDF files.
+With this class you can compress and or fix a folder with (corrupt) PDF files.

+You can also use this class within your own scripts just do a import CompressPDF

 Installation
 -------------